-Climate models predict drying and warming trends in many parts of the world; this is likely to exacerbate wildfire risk, the likelihood of fire, and extreme fire consequences (IPCC, 2021).
+Climate change has resulted in drying and warming trends in many parts of the world; this is exacerbating wildfire risk, the likelihood of fire, and extreme fire consequences and climate models predict these conditions will worsen in the future (IPCC, 2021; Canadell et al 2021).
 In many cases, fire seasons will lengthen, become more extreme and extend into landscapes previously unaffected by wildland fires.
 This will increase the risk to the health and safety of firefighters, the community, the environment, industries and the economy.

-This IAWF position statement articulates the impact of climate change on the wildland fire community and the challenges IAWF must address.
+This IAWF position statement articulates the impact of climate change on the wildland fire community and the challenges the IAWF must address.